0%

 else:

-# In your main script:
+# How you'd call this from your main script:

 # if __name__ == "__main__":